ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 | Name          | IP address   | Gateway     | MAC address    | VLAN ID | CIDR       |
 | ------------- | ------------ | ----------- | -------------- | ------- | ---------- |
 | powerns-net02 | 172.10.10.41 | 172.10.10.1 | ff:68:89:e9:22 | 3001    | 172.10.10.0/26 |
-{: Caption="Table 1.
+{: caption="Table 1.
 Example subnet information displayed in UI" caption-side="bottom"}

 If your private subnets are routed over a Direct Link, you must also make sure that your {{site.data.keyword.powerSys_notm}} has a route to the {{site.data.keyword.cloud_notm}}.
 The default route might not be set up to route traffic to {{site.data.keyword.cloud_notm}} subnets, which are typically of the form, *10.xx.xx.xx*.
 Similarly, {{site.data.keyword.cloud_notm}} network-based x86 virtual switch interfaces (VSI) and other hosts might require an IP route to connect to a {{site.data.keyword.powerSys_notm}}.